(Free Papers, Posters & ESCRS/EuCornea Cornea Day)

 TERMS AND CONDITIONS

 » Once you have submitted your abstract you will be sent an email summary.
-Check this to make sure all information is correct.
+Please check this to make sure all information is correct.
 The organisers will not accept any responsibility for abstracts that have not been submitted properly.

-» Submitters can edit their abstracts up to the deadline by logging into the Call for Papers section.
+» Submitters can edit their abstracts up to the deadline by logging back into the Call for Papers section online.

 » Abstracts will be considered from Vision Scientists only if they work in an academic department and have an ophthalmologist as a co-author.

-» You must use the same email address for submitting an abstract as you will for registering for the Meeting
+» You must use the same email address for submitting an abstract as you will for registering for the meeting in Athens.

 » Failure to present without prior notice to the Programme Committee may influence future acceptance of presentations.